sydneylim/sydneylim.github.io/src/data/about.md

 # Intro

-I'm a Cloud Developer I at Hewlett Packard Enterprise working on Morpheus, an automation platform that powers HPE GreenLake hybrid cloud services.
+I am a Cloud Developer I at Hewlett Packard Enterprise working on Morpheus, an automation platform that powers HPE GreenLake hybrid cloud services.
 Previously, I graduated from UC Santa Barbara with an M.S. in Computer Science and a B.S. in Computer Engineering.
 In my spare time, I play badminton with friends and explore new boba shops!

 # Fun facts